Origins

 Inverse Distance Weighting (Shepard's Method)

-For every pixel $\vec{P}$, the shader calculates a Force Vector $\vec{F}_{total}$ — the weighted sum of vectors pointing to each node:
+This is the formal version of the "gravity" metaphor.
+Newtonian gravity falls off as $1/r^2$.
+Psychodeli+'s force field is closer kin: inverse-distance weighting (Shepard's method), where influence falls as $1/r$.
+For every pixel $\vec{P}$, it calculates a Force Vector $\vec{F}_{total}$ — the weighted sum of vectors pointing to each node:

 Deep dive: Color mapping & Lorenz weight modulation

 Field Angle ($\theta$) represents flow direction: $\theta = \operatorname{atan2}(F_y, F_x)$.
-Final Color Index:
+The modern color index adds a second wave term in the radial dimension:

 § 2 — The Lorenz Attractor

-Chaos is the heartbeat.
+Chaos drives the motion.

 The original Psychodeli moved its nodes with simple periodic functions — smooth, predictable, looping.
-The first thing AI changed was the motion itself.
+The first thing we changed was the motion itself.
 Each node began to ride a Lorenz attractor — the system of differential equations that Edward Lorenz discovered in 1963 while modeling weather convection.

 Three nodes riding Lorenz attractors in slow motion.
 The "breathing" is the z-variable modulating each node's gravitational weight.